blackmann/blackmann.github.io_2022-23/blog/2022-05-11-remote-work.md

 ## 2021

-Part of this year's resolution was to quit freelancing, build and launch my startup ([Adeton](https://adeton.io)), then prepare for interview at Google.
+Part of this year's resolution was to quit freelancing, build and launch my startup ([Adeton](https://adeton.io)), then prepare to interview at Google.

 I lived off some savings during the first quarter while working on Adeton.
 I was beginning to run low on cash.
 So I was like _dammit_, I'm going to apply for [Andela](https://andela.com)<sup>2</sup> and hopefully get a fulltime job then prepare for Google later.

 It was until over a month I got matched with a company.